-If you were born into it, you’d grow up subconsciously learning how to make sense of ambiguity and gestures and almost always draw an accurate inference from seemingly simple but often loaded lines.
+If you were born into it, you’d grow up subconsciously learning how to make sense of ambiguity and almost always draw an accurate inference from seemingly simple but often loaded lines.
 This is a reasonably tricky skill to master and can be quite confusing for non-native speakers.
 The Yoruba elite use of proverbs as a tool for effective communication amongst one another is most remarkable.
 Philosophical morals culled from myths and legends; these ancient proverbs have been passed down the generations through storytelling, like the Trojan horse story in the example above.
 The tone of voice or gestures could end a person’s life.
-However, sometimes, the most important thing to listen to is the message in silence.
+However, sometimes, the most critical response is the message in the silence.
 And yes, they do speak louder than words.

-In low context cultures, it would only make sense to be silent if you’re not expected to respond.
-Otherwise, there’s no point keeping mute as people would often keep repeating the same thing to you until you’ve answered.
-Silence would be obscene when people are sure that you heard them, and you’re not speech impaired.
-Where I’m from, your answer might just be in the silence.
+It will only make sense to be silent in low context cultures if you’re not expected to respond.
+Otherwise, there’s no point in keeping mute as people would often keep repeating the same thing to you using different words to ensure you get it.
+Your silence would be rude when people are confident that you heard them and are not speech impaired.
+Where I’m from, your answer might be in the silence.

 To make an excellent first impression in the Western world, you have to stand straight and look people in the eyes while you give them a firm handshake.
-In the traditional Yoruba setting, it would be considered rude to stare into the eyes of your superiors or extend your hands to them first for a handshake.
-Even when they do offer their handshake, you are expected to bend your body forward or prostrate as a man (the lower, the better) or bend the knees as a woman to show respect.
+In the traditional Yoruba setting, it would be considered rude to stare into the eyes of your superiors or/and extend your hands to them first for a handshake.
+When they do offer their handshake – if they do, you are expected to bend your body forward or prostrate as a man (the lower, the better) or bend the knees as a woman to show respect.

-In a group, a Yoruba can be slow to speak and is often a highly considered speaker, especially in the presence of superiors.
-When they talk, they are careful not to go against anything that has been said by the superior, even when they disagree.
-If they can’t let go of their sentiment, it is the right thing to seek to discuss it with such a superior privately.
-However, this might come across as being shady or lacking in confidence or substance to people from some different culture.
+In a group, a Yoruba person can be slow to speak and is often a highly considered speaker, especially in the presence of superiors.
+When they talk, they are often careful not to go against anything said or supported by the superior, even when in disagreement.
+If they can’t let go of their sentiment, seeking to discuss it privately might yield a better outcome.
+However, this might be met with a “why didn’t you say…” response from people of different cultures and could be [mis]interpreted as lacking confidence or substance.

 Transcending cultural borders

-In its intrinsic nature, I don’t believe that one culture is superior or inferior to another – And that’s not the purpose of this piece.
-But from personal experiences, it is clear to me that the culture we’re accustomed to can cripple our effectiveness, especially while dealing with humans from a different culture at work or in our personal day-to-day lives.
-To transcend such cultural borders or limitations that may get in the way of achieving our end goals, we need to evolve ourselves and make a deliberate effort to learn as much as we can about the cultures we interact with.
+In its intrinsic nature, I do not believe that one culture is superior or inferior to another – And that’s not the purpose of this piece.
+But from personal experiences, it is clear to me that the culture we’re accustomed to can cripple our effectiveness while dealing with humans from a different culture at work or in our personal day-to-day lives.
+To transcend the limitations of such cultural borders, we need to evolve ourselves and make a deliberate effort to learn as much as we can about the cultures we interact with.

 “When interacting with someone from another culture, try to watch more, listen more, and speak less.”― Erin Meyer

-I have to admit, it’s not an easy thing to do, but you get better at it.
-It takes a conscious effort to detach from your preconceived ideas and cultural frame of mind and focus solely on understanding the other.
+It takes a conscious effort to resist the natural tendencies to interpret things from one’s cultural frame of reference and focus solely on understanding the other from their perspective.
+It’s not an easy thing to do, but you get better at it with practice.
 As a reward, your experiences become richer and your perspectives more balanced when you treat cultural diversity as an asset.
-For me, the more I learn about New Zealand and other cultures and the people, the more of a “cultural fit” I become, the better my ability to get things done, and of course, the funnier Kiwi jokes get.
+For me, the more I learn about New Zealand and other cultures and people, the more of a “cultural fit” I become, the better my ability to get things done, and of course, the funnier Kiwi jokes get.